Stay up to date

 End-point security solutions such as antivirus, intrusion detection and prevention systems, and host-based firewalls should be deployed to further protect individual systems from malware.

 As part of a system hardening policy, password policies should be implemented to enforce users to keep strong, complex and lengthy passwords.
 In addition, account lockout policies and idle session timeouts should be set.

 Stale, unrequired and temporary user accounts should be disabled and deleted.

 Server hardening means hardening the operating system a server is running and the application it is hosting.
 For example, default passwords to admin panels and application interfaces should be changed, and vulnerabilities within the application should also be fixed to minimise the probability of an attack.

-Carry out penetration testing, vulnerability assessment, configuration assessment regularly to audit your systems and servers for misconfigurations, vulnerabilities and missing security fixes.
+Carry out penetration testing, vulnerability assessment, and configuration and build assessment regularly to audit your systems and servers for misconfigurations, vulnerabilities and missing security fixes.
 Conduct security audit assessments against

 System hardening is a dynamic and continuous process that should be implemented via a system hardening policy.
 Every organisation that wishes to comply with the ISO and the PCI-DSS standards must undergo a system and server hardening process.
 Every new system introduced into the network should undergo a system hardening checklist and be tested against security assessment frameworks like NIST and CIS.